 Gangtok District, Sikkim

-Gangtok District is an administrative district in the state of Sikkim, India.
-The district headquarters is located at Gangtok.
-Nepali, Sikkimese (Bhutia) and Lepcha are the main languages spoken in the district.
-The district covers a total geographical area of 954 km², including 928.83 km² of rural area and 25.17 km² of urban area.
+Gangtok is an administrative district in Sikkim, India.
+Its administrative headquarters is in Gangtok.
+Nepali, Sikkimese (Bhutia) and Lepcha are the major languages spoken in the district.
+The district covers a total area of 954 km², including 928.83 km² of rural area and 25.17 km² of urban area.

 List of Subdivisions in Gangtok District